| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 changed her and that she had gained much in experience.
 She was now preparing

+to go to Oxford to study for a maths degree.
 The concern of residents in the Epping Forest District continued regarding

 proposals (now five!) for new housing and other development in the area,